Timon-Schwarz/auto-arch/README.md

 ### Eduroam

 - Download the setup assistant: https://cat.eduroam.org/
-- Execture the setup assistant: `python3 ~/Downloads/eduroam-linux-TUoMT.py`
+- Execute the setup assistant: `python3 ~/Downloads/eduroam-linux-TUoMT.py`
   - Use {{ username }}@eduroam.mwn.de as userid

 ### Eduvpn

-Allow the instructions for the current distribution from: https://python-eduvpn-client.readthedocs.io/en/master/
+Follow the instructions for the current distribution from: https://python-eduvpn-client.readthedocs.io/en/master/